-- Supporting pupils' health. safety and well-being, including their mental health.

-- Meeting the needs of children with special educational needs and/or disabilities.

-- The use of reasonable force.

-- Meeting the needs of children with medical conditions.

-- Providing first aid.

-- Educational visits.

-- Intimate care and emotional wellbeing.

-- Online safety and associated issues.

-- Appropriate arrangements to ensure school security, taking into account the local context.
+- Supporting pupils' health. safety and well-being, including their mental health. - · Meeting the needs of children with special educational needs and/or disabilities. - · The use of reasonable force. - Meeting the needs of children with medical conditions. - Providing first aid. - · Educational visits. - Intimate care and emotional wellbeing. - Online safety and associated issues, including IT filtering and monitoring procedures. - Appropriate arrangements to ensure school security, taking into account the local context. - Keeping children safe from risks, harm and exploitation. - Child protection.